Asian quota: Debate

 Ivy League universities deny that there is an Asian quota.
 Due to the sensitivity of college admissions and racial preferences generally, and legal concerns (government investigations, court decisions, and ongoing or future litigation), official statements are largely blanket denials, and a defense of holistic admission, rather than specific answers to charges.
 Some historians and former admissions officers likewise deny that there is an Asian quota or a bias against Asian applicants, or conclude as much.

 More generally, the bias in test scores (the fact that successful Asian applicants have higher test scores than successful applicants overall) is ascribed to applicants being judged on more than test scores.
 Stated formally, rather than higher test scores among successful Asian applicants meaning that an individual Asian applicant must meet a higher bar than an otherwise identical non-Asian applicant, it may simply be a reflection that Asians have relatively higher test scores: compared to the overall applicant pool, Asians have higher test scores, and a borderline Asian applicant will have higher test scores, but be lower on all other non-academic measures, than the average borderline applicant.

 Legal aspects

-Racial quotas are illegal in United States college admissions, but race can be used as a factor in admissions decisions (affirmative action), as decided in Regents of the University of California v.
+Racial quotas are illegal in United States college admissions, but it was decided in Regents of the University of California v.
 Bakke (1978) and re-affirmed in Fisher v.
-University of Texas (2013).
-Lawsuits have been filed on this basis, including Students for Fair Admissions v.
-President and Fellows of Harvard College.
+University of Texas (2013) that race can be used as a factor in admissions decisions (affirmative action).

+Lawsuits have been filed on this basis.
 Specifically, Harvard University was sued in 2018 for allegedly downgrading Asian-Americans' application scores in order to reduce amount of admission.
 The United States Justice Department later stated that Harvard did not demonstrate that they did not discriminate during admissions based on race.
+On June 29, 2023, the Supreme Court ruled in Students for Fair Admissions v.
+President and Fellows of Harvard College (2023) that the race-based admissions program adopted by Harvard violates the Equal Protection Clause of the Fourteenth Amendment.